An earlier version of this article was published in the Summer 2019 issue of Financial IT.

 Historically, the payments ecosystem was burdened by complicated infrastructure and out-of-date processes.
 This remains one of the biggest challenges of cross-border e-commerce.
 The ultimate aim is to be able to offer frictionless payments experience to customers, regardless of where they are located.

-In many emerging markets, the infrastructure problem is further exacerbated by the fact that alternative payment methods – which refer to payments made using something other than a credit or debit card like cash, coupons, bank transfers, loyalty cards, instalment products, etc. – still represent as much as two-thirds of all payments, and are clearly preferred by consumers in these markets.
+In many emerging markets, the infrastructure problem is further exacerbated by the fact that alternative payment methods – which refer to payments made using something other than a credit or debit card like cash, coupons, bank transfers, loyalty cards, installment products, etc. – still represent as much as two-thirds of all payments, and are clearly preferred by consumers in these markets.

 Digital payments platforms that bridge this interoperability and infrastructure gap amongst markets are critical in helping businesses reach a wider audience and seamlessly operate internationally.